 He was named among Reporters without Borders' 100 Information Heroes in May 2014.
 He is an expert in arms trafficking, national security, and defense, and has worked for Slovenia’s main daily newspapers Delo and Večer.

 His articles have appeared also in The Guardian, USA Today, The Globe and Mail, EUobserver, Haaretz, Newsweek Serbia, Jane’s Defence Weekly and Jane’s Intelligence Review, among others.

 In 2000 he revealed clandestine US DIA operation in Balkans and was prosecuted for – and later cleared of – charges of revealing military secrets.
 He was threatened with the maximum penalty of five years in prison.
-He co-initiated a journalist's petition against censorship in Slovenia in 2007, which was signed by 571 journalists, representing one quarter of all professional journalists in the country.
+He wrote a public letter to the European leaders and media about censorship in Slovenia in 2007 and then co-initiated a journalist's petition against censorship in the same year, which was signed by 571 Slovene journalists, representing one quarter of all professional journalists in the country.

-He is co-founder of the Center for Investigative Journalism in Slovenia.
-He graduated in sociology at University of Ljubljana.
+He shares a New York Press Club Award for Journalism, a Scripps-Howard Award for Business/Economics Reporting, a CEI/SEEMO Award for Outstanding Merits in Investigative Journalism and a CEI/SEEMO Special Diploma for Investigative Journalism.
+He is co-founder and director of the CPNS, Center for Investigative Journalism in Slovenia.
+He graduated in sociology at the University of Ljubljana.